-The excise tax under section 4611 was imposed on: (1) crude oil received at a U.S. refinery; (2) imported petroleum products entered into the United States for consumption, use, or warehousing; and (3) any domestically produced crude oil that is used (other than on the premises where produced for extracting oil or natural gas) in or exported from the United States if, before such use or exportation, no taxes were imposed on the crude oil.
+The excise tax under section 4611 is imposed on: (1) crude oil received at a U.S. refinery; (2) imported petroleum products entered into the United States for consumption, use, or warehousing; and (3) any domestically produced crude oil that is used (other than on the premises where produced for extracting oil or natural gas) in or exported from the United States if, before such use or exportation, no taxes were imposed on the crude oil.

-For purposes of the excise tax, crude oil included crude oil condensates, natural gasoline, and tight oil.
-Petroleum products included crude oil and refined petroleum products.
-The person liable for the tax was the U.S. refinery operator or the importer.
-The rate of the excise tax in 2017 was \$0.09 per barrel.
+For purposes of the excise tax:

+- "Crude oil" includes crude oil condensates, natural gasoline, and tight oil. - Petroleum products include crude oil and refined petroleum products. - The person liable for the tax is the U.S. refinery operator or the importer. - The rate of the excise tax in 2017 was \$0.09 per barrel, and that tax was deposited in the "oil spill liability trust fund."